krieven/W3View/howto.md

 # How to use W3View
 Firstly, You need to define Your components.

 Definition of components can be placed in the page inside &lt;SCRIPT&gt; tag with type="text/w3view", and readed from its textContent property or it can be loaded via XHR or JSONP.

-Anyway it is the string, that should be parsed by **W3View.parse** method.
+In this case definition is the string, that should be parsed by **W3View.parse(String)** method.
 This string can contain any number of components definitions.

+Also definitions can be placed in the hidden &lt;DIV&gt; (or loaded by HTML Import) and registered by **W3View.register(HTMLElement[])**
+method, in this case you should set unknown type for embedded scripts, - they should not be executed automatically by the browser.

+In both cases you can use &lt;CONSTRUCTOR&gt; tag for embedded scripts.

 ## Creating of UI component with W3View
 One component definition - is the markup of one HTMLElement,